elliotchance/concise/README.md

 * `? ends with ?` - Assert a string ends with another string.
 * `? equals ?` - Assert values with no regard to exact data types.
 * `? exactly equals ?` - Assert two values match data type and value.
+* `? is a number` - Assert that a value is an integer or floating-point.
 * `? is a string` - Assert value is a string.
 * `? is an array` - Assert a value is an array.
 * `? is an int` - Assert value is an integer type.